tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 Shiny offers a wide range of input types.
 Choose controls that best fit your app's design and user needs.

-For example, an economist might create an app that allows users to explore different economic indicators.
-The app could have a dropdown menu for selecting a country and a slider for selecting a range of years.
-The output could be a plot showing the economic growth trend for the selected country and years.

 {{% /example %}}

 All input functions in Shiny share common characteristics:
-Every input control in Shiny requires two primary parameters
 - *Input ID*: A unique identifier for each input control, crucial for accessing its value in the server.
 - *Label*: A descriptive text label for the input, visible to users.
 - *Unique Arguments*: Each input type has specific parameters.
 For instance, selectInput needs a list of choices, while sliderInput requires default values, minimum, and maximum limits.

-Input functions are always used in the UI of your Shiny app.
-You can refer to any input in the server part of the app using input$inputId.
-This underscores the importance of having unique IDs for each input.

 Let's dive into a more advanced app: